KwongSunny/TOA5T/README.md

     Reactionrole - creates a reaction role post which users can react to to get roles [DONE]

-    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision
+    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision [DONE]

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]